Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Comparison of different regimes

 Lastly, with the qubit frequency $\Delta$ taken as unity and $\omega_0=10\Delta$, by focusing on $g/\Delta=5$ and tuning $\alpha\in\{0.01,0.1\}$ such that $g/\Delta\geq0.1\omega_0/\Delta$ (see Fig.~\ref{fig:diag_fase}), the quantum Rabi system is in the ultra-strong coupling regime. \\

-As in the previous regime, if one chooses $\ket{0}\otimes \ket{\uparrow}$ as initial state, for low values of $\alpha$ it is possible to follow the peaks of the FFT of the mean resonator number.
+As in the previous regime, if one chooses $\ket{0}\otimes \ket{\uparrow}$ as pure separable initial state, for low values of $\alpha$ it is possible to follow the peaks of the FFT of the mean oscillator number.
 In Fig.~\ref{fig:FFT_usc} we see, as expected, that, for $\alpha=0.01$, a peak is prominent, while, for $\alpha\geq 0.1$, the FFT is almost flat.
-However, even for $\alpha=0.01$, the frequency corresponding to the peak is no more in perfect agreement with the Bloch-Siegert shift given in Eq.~(\ref{eq:shiftBS}) because the system is in the non-perturbative region of ultra-strong coupling regime \cite{rossatto2017spectral} ($g\approx\Delta+\omega_0$).
-Moreover, also the peak corresponding to the down contribution is emerging.
-Therefore, the qubit readout is not feasible because of the marked back-action of the resonator.
-Below we will show that, in this coupling regime, qubit and resonator are indeed strongly entangled.\\
+However, even for $\alpha=0.01$, the frequency corresponding to the peak is no more in perfect agreement with the second-order perturbation theory shift given in Eq.~(\ref{eq:shift2ord}) because the system is in the non-perturbative region of ultra-strong coupling regime \cite{rossatto2017spectral} ($g\approx\Delta+\omega_0$).
+Moreover, the peak corresponding to the down contribution is also emerging.
+Therefore, the $z$-component evaluation is not feasible because of the marked back-action of the oscillator.
+Below we will show that, in this coupling regime, qubit and oscillator are indeed strongly entangled.\\